cardillan/mindcode/doc/syntax/SYNTAX.markdown

 > [!TIP]
 > Like built-in variables, mlog keywords may consist of multiple words.
 Most of the time the multi-word keywords are specified in camelCase convention (`:bottomLeft`), but at least one of currently existing keywords follows a kebab-case convention (`:spore-slowed`).

 Some of these keywords do not occur in Mindcode, for example, all mlog keywords that can appear in an `op` instruction are mapped to Mindcode functions and operators.
 In other cases, mlog keywords must be specified as arguments to the Mindustry Logic functions.
-To make a distinction between an mlog keyword and an identifier in Mindcode, the keywords are prepended with a colon, e.g., `:building`.
+To make a distinction between an mlog keyword and an identifier in Mindcode, the keywords are prefixed with a colon, e.g., `:building`.
 The function call corresponding to the `ulocate` instruction above is:

 ```Mindcode
 building = ulocate(:building, :core, enemy, out outx, out outy, out found);
 ```

 > [!NOTE]
-> Mlog keywords are prepended with a colon in Mindcode but appear without the colon in mlog.
-On the other hand, names of local variables in Mindcode have no prefix, but are prepended with a colon in mlog.
+> While mlog keywords are prefixed with a colon in Mindcode, they appear without the prefix in mlog.
+On the other hand, names of local variables in Mindcode have no prefix, but are prefixed with a colon in mlog.
 This might make it confusing at first when comparing emitted mlog code to the Mindcode source.
 Using an mlog syntax highlighter, such as [mlogls](https://github.com/JeanJPNM/mlogls), might help.

 Mlog keywords can appear in these contexts in Mindcode: